mrrusof/mrrusof.github.io/_posts/2016-03-25-stacking-boxes.markdown

 {% endhighlight %}

 # Implementation

+We implement our solution in C.
+We explain our implementation of the preprocessing, construction of the set of candidates, and search for a longest candidate.
+After that, we show the full code for our implementation.

 We apply function `merge_sort_ints(int *a, int n)` to sorting the dimensions of a given box.
 Function `merge_sort_ints` sorts array `a` of `n` integers by merge sort.